 Traditional ducts are made of galvanized steel or aluminum.
 These metal ducts are generally straight and rigid.
 Installing them requires a fair amount of planning and design.
-Flexible duct can connect metal ductwork to individual grills and registers.
+A flexible duct can connect metal ductwork to individual grills and registers.
 However, it is increasingly being used as an alternative to hard metal ductwork.
-Here are some pro’s and con’s associated with this kind of installation.
+Here are some pros and cons associated with this kind of installation.

 What Is Flexible Ductwork?Like metal ducts, flexible tubing provides a path for air to flow.
 It branches from the main plenum to different rooms and to the main components of your heating and ventilation system.
 Flexible ducts are made of a round wire coil encased in bendable polymer skin.
 Fiberglass insulation often surrounds the plastic wall and a thin polyethylene or foil jacket covers the insulating layer.
 A flex duct may also be made of PVC, rubber, silicone, or stainless steel.

 - Flexible ductwork is cheaper when you consider materials, installation, and labor costs.
 Less skill and effort are required to install it.
 On the other hand, metal ducts are almost twice as expensive and a fair amount of effort is needed to seal joints, seams, and elbows.

 - Installing metal ducts requires precise measuring and fitting, along with computer design tools to plan the system.
 Flexible materials can be manipulated to fit around corners and through tight spaces, so are suited for just about any home.

 - Flexible ducts require much less effort to install; therefore, installation projects can be completed much faster than rigid metal ducts.

 - The vibrations, whistling, and other sounds transmitted through a heating & air conditioning system by metal ducts are eliminated when flexible ductwork is installed.